 Chiltern Community Forum is a framework to set crime priorities in conjunction and partnership with Thames Valley Police.
 It encourages community involvement and individual responsibility: how can we as citizens help make our community a better place to be?

 The Community Forum is vital to the neighbourhood policing team, not only to help identify which issues the community feels are impacting upon them most, but to also prioritise them and help identify where the community can play their part and work with us, our statutory and voluntary partners, to help to address those concerns

 Working together is the most effective way to combat crime, disorder and the fear of crime.
 Involving different agencies and individuals helps give a true picture of what’s happening in the area so that we can all make Chiltern a better place to live and work.

 Quarterly policing priorities are set at a public meeting.
 In advance of the meeting, residents are invited to make their views and priorities known.
 Results from the survey are aggregated and presented at the meeting.

-To read about the most recent meeting (20-02-2019), follow this link.
+To read about the last meeting (23-05-2019), follow this link.
 You can browse all past meetings on the Priorities page.

 More Diary Dates